Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

-We verify that Equations~\ref{eqn:tpseudo}~\&~\ref{eqn:tfold} are compatible with the measurements of arrival time difference achieved by the community to date.
+Equations~\ref{eqn:tpseudo}~\&~\ref{eqn:tfold} are compatible with published measurements of arrival time difference.
 In Figure~\ref{fig:dt:verify} we show a compilation of arrival time difference measurements from lensed quasars \citep{Fohlmeister2008,Fohlmeister2013,Dahle2015,Millon2020} and supernova Refsdal \citep{Kelly2016,Rodney2016}.
-After renormalizing all measurements to the same lens geometry ($\mD=3.3\,\rm Gpc$) and Einstein radius ($\thE=1\,\rm arcsec$), we see that the arrival time difference distribution for lenses that produce just two images ($N_{\rm img}=2$) peaks at $\Dt\simeq100\,\rm days$, in good agreement with Equation~\ref{eqn:tpseudo} at low magnification.
+The arrival time difference distribution for lenses that produce just two images ($N_{\rm img}=2$) peaks at $\Dt\simeq100\,\rm days$, in good agreement with Equation~\ref{eqn:tpseudo} at low magnification.
 The tail to smaller $\Dt$ for $N_{\rm img}=2$ is mainly due to a small number of higher magnification pairs.
 The arrival time difference distribution for lenses that produce more than two images ($N_{\rm img}>2$) is broader and extends to lower $\Dt$, due to the broader range of lensing catastrophes included within this sample, and the stronger dependence of $\Dt$ on $\mu$, $\kE$ and $\etaE$ for fold caustics.
 For example, these lenses include galaxy-scale quadruply imaged quasars in addition to the wide separation quasar lenses SDSS\,J1004$+$4112, SDSS\,J1029$+$2623, and SDSS\,J2222$+$2745, and the massive galaxy cluster MACS\,J1149.5$+$2223 that was responsible for supernova Refsdal.
 This distribution extends up to $\Dt\simeq100\,\rm days$, as expected from Equation~\ref{eqn:tpseudo}, and extends down $\Dt\simeq1\,\rm hour$.
-Such short (renormalized) arrival time differences are compatible with the levels of magnification ($\mup\simeq40$) suffered by image pairs produced by typical galaxy cluster lenses ($\etaE\simeq0.5$, $\kE\simeq0.8$), based on Equation~\ref{eqn:tfold}.
-In summary, these two equations are capable of matching the time delay lenses observed to date.
+Such short arrival time differences are compatible with the levels of magnification ($\mup\simeq40$) suffered by image pairs produced by typical galaxy cluster lenses ($\etaE\simeq0.5$, $\kE\simeq0.8$), based on Equation~\ref{eqn:tfold}.